galaxyproject/galaxy-hub/src/tutorials/chip/index.md

 chrVI   4000    5000 7447.0        139.0         7.0     2645.0
 ```

-we can then feed this matrix into **NGS: DeepTools -> plotCorrelation** to generate heat map like this:
+we can then feed this matrix into **NGS: DeepTools &rarr; plotCorrelation** to generate heat map like this:

 |      |
 |------|